justinrdonnelly/zone-defense/README.md

 ## Setup

 Unlike most Flatpak applications, Zone Defense needs to start when you log in.
-So you'll need to configure autostart.
+So autostart needs to be configured.
+Zone Defense can do this for you, so just start it manually the first time.
+After that, it will start automatically when you log in.
+This must be done for each user on the system.

+If you want to configure autostart system-wide (ie for all users), you have to do that manually.
+Copy the `.desktop` file to the system-wide `autostart` directory. (eg `sudo cp /var/lib/flatpak/exports/share/applications/com.github.justinrdonnelly.ZoneDefense.desktop /etc/xdg/autostart/`).

 Because Zone Defense requires NetworkManager and firewalld, and changing firewall zones sometimes requires root (depending on polkit configuration), there may be additional setup required.
 The table below shows relevant information for various distributions.